neondatabase/website/content/docs/guides/neon-authorize.md

 await sql(`select * from todos`);
 ```

-Behind the scenes, the [Neon Proxy](#the-role-of-the-neon-proxy) performs the validation, while the open source extension [pg_session_jwt](#how-the-pg_session_jwt-extension-works) makes the extracted `user_id` available to Postgres.
+Behind the scenes, the [Neon Proxy](#the-role-of-the-neon-proxy) performs the validation, while Neon's open source [pg_session_jwt](#how-the-pg_session_jwt-extension-works) extension makes the extracted `user_id` available to Postgres.
 You can then use **Row-Level Security (RLS)** policies in Postgres to enforce access control at the row level, ensuring that users can only access or modify data according to the defined rules.
-Since these rules are implemented directly in the database, they can offer a secure fallback — or even a primary solution — in case security in other layers of your application fail.
+Since these rules are implemented directly in the database, they can offer a secure fallback — or even a primary authorization solution — in case security in other layers of your application fail.
 See [when to rely on RLS](#when-to-rely-on-rls) for more information.

 ![neon authorize architecture](/docs/guides/neon_authorize_architecture.png)